 Do you measure your self-worth by how well you fit into your skinny jeans?

-As a woman I know how self-critical we tend to be on ourselves, especially on our bodies and physical appearance.
+As a woman, I know how self-critical we tend to be about ourselves, especially about our bodies and physical appearance.
 For over three decades I identified with an outward physical expression of myself that left a void and real disconnect.
 This disconnect was a thin veil that kept me separated from my true nature, searching for external forms of reassurance to fuel my worthiness.
-Even when I did receive that external validation in the form of compliments, I was never able to receive them comfortably and graciously because the need for them stemmed from a place of unworthiness to begin with, how ridiculous does this sound?!
+Even when I did receive that external validation in the form of compliments, I was never able to receive them comfortably and graciously because the need for them stemmed from a place of unworthiness, to begin with, how ridiculous does this sound?!

 For any chance at real freedom you must not care what others think!
 (Tweet Worthy) You must learn to focus only on how you feel!